vireax/en/_posts/2014-02-11-scopus-training.md

 # Session outline

 What?
-New release & update
+New release and update
 Personalize scopus
 Search, support
-Production, publication & access the impact
+Production, publication and access the impact
 What else scopus can do?
 Going mobile
 Scopus supporting site and live chat!!

-# Scopus: Dayton, Ohio: home of scopus
+# Scopus, Dayton, Ohio, home of scopus

 a researcher read> 300 articles per year